IoT, Smart Sensors and Cold‑Chain MonitoringWhy Caribbean Supply Chains Continue to Lose Value

 Cold chain monitoring systems generate value only when data flows seamlessly across the supply chain and triggers timely, accountable action.
 In the Caribbean, this remains particularly challenging.
 Cargo often moves through multiple ports, terminals, carriers, and regulatory agencies within compressed timeframes, frequently across small and fragmented markets.
 Each handover introduces risk, especially where roles and escalation authority are not clearly defined.

-FAO’s work on sustainable food cold chains underscores that temperature abuse commonly occurs at transition points—during loading and unloading, temporary storage, customs inspection, or power interruptions—rather than during steady state transport (FAO, 2023).
-In practice, this means that temperature alerts may be generated but not escalated, or that data may be retained within private platforms without clear protocols for sharing with customs, veterinary, or sanitary authorities.
+FAO’s work on sustainable food cold chains underscores that temperature abuse commonly occurs at transition points, particularly during loading and unloading, temporary storage, customs inspection, or power interruptions, rather than during steady state transport (FAO, 2022).
+In practice, this means that temperature alerts may be generated but not escalated, or that cold-chain data may sit in separate platforms without clear protocols for sharing across customs, veterinary, or sanitary authorities.

 The IDB has identified weak coordination between public and private stakeholders as a structural barrier to effective digital transformation in transport systems across the region (IDB, 2022).
 Without agreed governance arrangements, IoT deployments risk becoming passive monitoring tools rather than active instruments for loss prevention, regulatory compliance, and dispute resolution.